-A recent Pew Research Center survey revealed that a majority of adult Americans — 73 percent — use Facebook.
+A recent Pew Research Center survey revealed that a majority of adult Americans — 73% — use Facebook.
 That being said, it remains a primary social platform, and while total time spent on Facebook daily has decreased over time to 35 minutes, it is checked the most frequently of any platform — eight times a day.
 Eight!

 Facebook allows you to promote your blog via your profile, pages, and in groups.
 Keep posts visual — meaning, include high-quality images — and consider putting your link in the text field instead of using the automatic link preview post.
-This hack has shown to help increase engagement on your post.
-Plus, another plug for visuals: images on posts are automatically added to your Facebook album so your audiences can access them (including your links) in one convenient place.
+This hack has been shown to help increase engagement on your post.
+Plus, another plug for visuals: Images on posts are automatically added to your Facebook album so your audiences can access them (including your links) in one convenient place.

 Use engaging and inviting text on your posts, encouraging your community to share their thoughts and opinions.
 And even though it’s tempting — like, aren’t they awesome for turning posts into searchable content? — avoid using hashtags.
 They’ve historically not been great for engagement on Facebook.

 Switch up the times you post and the text you use to promote your blog content (keep it fresh!) in different areas of Facebook, whether that be on your main page or in groups.
 Don’t shy away from resharing evergreen content mixed with other useful and relevant content.

 If you’re looking to try a advertising with a guide to promote your , read up on like this one.